bdobyns/silver-funicular/rescue-mission/How-To-Centos4-Docker-Base-Image.md

 # TINFOIL HATS AND PARANOIA

-* Why should you ever build an image at all?
-Because you know the [Docker Hub](https://hub.docker.com) is just *full* of tasty images.
+1. Why should you ever build an image at all?
+You *know* the [Docker Hub](https://hub.docker.com) is just *full* of tasty images, right?
-* Because you don't trust most of them.
-The [Official Ubuntu](https://hub.docker.com/_/ubuntu/) can be trusted perhaps, or the [Official Debian](https://hub.docker.com/_/debian/) or [Official Centos](https://hub.docker.com/_/centos/),
+2. Because you don't trust most of them.
+2. The [Official Ubuntu](https://hub.docker.com/_/ubuntu/) can be trusted perhaps, or the [Official Debian](https://hub.docker.com/_/debian/) or [Official Centos](https://hub.docker.com/_/centos/),
-  * but you should *NEVER NEVER* trust any non-official image.
-It's too easy for a developer to sneak in a layer with their public ssh keys in some tasty image you want to use.  *Don't do it.*
+  1. but you should *NEVER NEVER* trust any non-official image.
+  1. It's too easy for a developer to sneak in a layer with their public ssh keys in some tasty image you want to use.
+  1. Or sneak in a layer with a compromised executable (like apache, or an apache module) that you don't notice.
+    1. it can even be a *vaild* older release, just one that has a vulnerability unpatched.
+  1. *Don't do it.*
-* Did you know that all your favorite public keys are globally visible?
+1. Did you know that all your favorite public keys are globally visible?
-  * For example,  `curl https://github.com/bdobyns.keys` and see.
+  1. For example,  `curl https://github.com/bdobyns.keys` and see.
-  * this makes it easy to add a run line to a Dockerfile like
+  1. this makes it easy to add a run line to a Dockerfile like
      `RUN curl https://github.com/bdobyns.keys >>/home/ubuntu/.ssh/authorized.keys`
      `RUN curl https://github.com/bdobyns.keys >>/.ssh/authorized.keys`
-  Not useful to you?
+  1. Not useful to you?
 It's useful to *attackers*.
 That's in a layer you didn't notice.
+     Heck, it may be in every docker image I ever build from now on.